 Another pain typical for osteoarthritis is stress-related pain, felt as a dull ache around the hip joint, partially radiating into the upper thigh.
 In contrast to the cartilage, the exposed bone in the joint possesses pain fibres.
 These are activated when bearing loads.
-As stress on the hip joint is greater going downhill, the pain is also greater at these times.

 A further pain typical of osteoarthritis can be caused by inflammation of the joint.
 This arises through continual rubbing of the rough surfaces.
 Think of sandpaper.
 This exposes abraded cartilage and bone which irritate the mucosa (synovium) of the joint.
 This leads in turn to increased production of joint fluid, effusion, overheating and pain which gradually worsen.